Miniball/MiniballSort/README.md

-	[-f                      : Flag to force new ROOT conversion] [-e                      : Flag to force new event builder (new calibration)] [-source                 : Flag to define an source only run] [-mbs                    : Flag to define input as MBS data type] [-spy                    : Flag to run the DataSpy] [-m      <int           >: Monitor input file every X seconds]
+	[-f                      : Flag to force new ROOT conversion] [-e                      : Flag to force new event builder (new calibration)] [-source                 : Flag to define an source only run] [-ebis                   : Flag to define an EBIS only run, discarding data >4ms after an EBIS event] [-mbs                    : Flag to define input as MBS data type] [-spy                    : Flag to run the DataSpy] [-m      <int           >: Monitor input file every X seconds]